The Falcon MD 20 Gold Tracker is a good tool but it often produces uncertain results.

 Rocks need minerals in enough quantity to test reliably.
 The detector responds better when something singular is presented, not a mix of different, weak, conflicting materials.
 Never-the-less, even with a conflicting signal, one knows a rock is metalliferous.

 I do like it for many reasons, though, particularly when pawing through ore samples at a rock shop.
 There may be a bucket of rocks advertised as silver ore, for example.
 If those rocks are from a named mine then I am interested.
 I’ll use the Falcon to test each rock for a signal.
 Finding none I pass.

 This is especially important when testing gold specimens.
 A flashy specimen labeled as gold may be pyrite.
 If so, it won’t trip the Falcon.
 In either direction of the probe.
 Pyrite doesn’t register on any quality metal detector.
 Or it is cancelled out.
 While pyrite is iron related, it is what’s called a sulfide and not fully iron by any means.
 It is too different in its makeup to signal a metal detector.

 Pyrite is often mixed in with gold but if one can’t see gold, and if a detector doesn’t register gold, then proceed with tremendous caution with any purchase.

 If a mineral isn’t visible, I want that rock to at least respond to a detector.
-You’ll read nonsense about ore containing a mineral at a level above the crustal abundance.
+You’ll read nonsense about how a seller’s material contains a metallic mineral above the crustal abundance.
 How do they know?